To graph a rational function:

 this is the formula for the other asymptote,

-using the methods for graphing polynomials.
+using methods for graphing linear and other polynomial functions.

 (The graph of your rational function

 might cross the graph of this polynomial function;